 When employers are specifically looking to hire a school leaver, they want to see evidence of work that wasn’t completed in the classroom.

-...you can demonstrate these key skills in action in a professional environment.
-Listing your key responsibilities, no matter how mundane, increases the reasons for an employer to employ you.
-Drawing attention to this sort of work experience is a great way to separate yourself from other school leavers in your CV.
+Listing your key responsibilities, no matter how mundane, is like sprinkling diamonds all over your CV salt bae style.
+Drawing attention to this sort of work experience is a great way to separate yourself from other school leavers.

 Avoid activities that are individual-centric, like reading and watching Netflix.
 These sorts of interests portray a candidate as being introverted and inactive.

-Instead, focus on team-based activities, like sports and other social-based clubs you are involved with.
+Instead, focus on team-based activities, like sports and other social-based clubs you’re involved with.

-Any interests, or extra-curricular activities that are relevant to the role you are applying for are a great addition to your CV.
+Any interests or extra-curricular activities that are relevant to the role you’re applying for are a great addition to your CV.

-Choose a referee that knows you well, and can support the assertions you’ve made in your CV.
-If you’re a school leaver, a teacher in a subject that relates to the job you are applying for would be ideal.
+Choose a referee that knows you well, and can support what you’ve said in your CV.
+A teacher in a subject that relates to the job you’re applying for would be ideal.

-An employer will normally ask you to supply two references.
-You only need to provide these references when requested, so write ‘REFERENCES AVAILABLE ON REQUEST’ at the end of your CV.
+Companies will normally ask you to supply two references.
+You only need to provide these references when requested.
+So for now, just add ‘REFERENCES AVAILABLE ON REQUEST’ at the end of your CV.

 If you feel ready to conquer the beast that is CV writing, download our template to get started.